Connor315/Conference-Simulator/phase2/saved_files/README.txt

-# Software-design-project
-CSC207H1 F 20209:Software Design

-Overview:
-Designed the program in SOLID principles and clean architecture organization, \n and implemented User Classes in Phase 1

-Designed and Implemented Graphic User Interface by java.swing following the \n Model-View-Presenter architecture in Phase 2

 Welcome to the conference! \n
 Simply Click run to start the conference. \n
 You should see our login Menu, Everyone needs to signup \n